Morlynn/Coding3-Final/README.md

 · Rich in detail, with clear style features.
 · Slower convergence but approaches the global optimum.
 · Natural combination of style and content.

+Overall, LBFGS produces more detailed and effective style transfer results, while Adam is more efficient for rapid iterations.